 6. Exempt Workers and Independent Contractors

 In California, only non-exempt workers are entitled to certain benefits, such as meal and rest breaks and overtime pay.
-Still, exempt workers and independent contractors are entitled to all the pay that they earned.
+Still, exempt workers and independent contractors are entitled to all the compensation that they earned.

-Therefore, you can bring a wage theft claim or lawsuit for back pay no matter whether you are paid:
+Therefore, you can bring a wage theft claim or lawsuit for back pay, no matter whether you are paid:

 - hourly,